Sequential Hierarchical Learning with Distribution Transformation for Image Super-Resolution: Introduction

 \section{Introduction}

-\IEEEPARstart{S}{ingle} image super-resolution (SISR) aims to recover the high resolution (HR) image from corresponding low resolution (LR) instance.
-SISR is a highly ill posed issue, which may comprehensively contain down-sampling, blurry, noise, and other degradation situations~\cite{review2_3}.
-As a traditional image restoration issue, SISR is widely applied in different computer vision tasks, such as video codec~\cite{tcsvt_1}, view synthesis~\cite{tcsvt_2}, facial analysis~\cite{tcsvt_3}, pansharpening~\cite{review2_5}, and safety driving~\cite{review2_4}.
+Single image super-resolution (SISR) aims to recover the high resolution (HR) image from corresponding low resolution (LR) instance.
+As a highly ill-posed problem, SISR usually suffers from comprehensive degradation situations, such as down-sampling, blurry, and noise.
+SISR is widely applied in different computer vision tasks, such as facial analysis~\cite{tomm_1}, 3D reconstruction~\cite{tomm_2}, and personal Re-ID~\cite{tomm_3}.